IROSHENZER/backgroundremove/README.md

-# Image Background Remover GUI
+# Image Background Remover GUI - Python

 ## Overview
 The Image Background Remover GUI is a Python application that allows users to remove the background from images easily using a graphical user interface (GUI).
 It uses the `rembg` library to perform background removal and `Pillow` (PIL) for image handling, along with `tkinter` for the GUI components.